 This course covers security concepts related to the operating systems.
 The course describes security threats in the Operating System scope and then focuses on Windows operating system and discusses the security topics in conjunction with Windows OS.
 The course looks at security measures for Windows, protection against malware, audit tools and group policies.
-And it also looks at ways to harden the Windows Operating system.
+And it also looks at ways to harden the Windows Operating System.

-COMP 533: Internet of Things and Smart City Security (3)
+COMP 533: IoT and Smart Cities Security (3)